-With Thanksgiving just around the corner, browse through our videos on Native American Culture.
-The videos are in easy to consume form, covering Native American topics such as traditions, hunting and surviving the seasons.
+With Thanksgiving being tomorrow, browse through our videos on Native American Culture.
+The videos are in easy to consume form, covering topics such as traditions, hunting and surviving the seasons.
 Also, don’t forget November is Native American Heritage Month.
 If you’re searching for new ways to grab students attention, our website offers a collection of Native American clip art and photos that you can incorporate into lessons or projects.

 One of the really cool things about our Native American resources is that they’ve been created in collaboration with tribal members of the tribes depicted, the Dakota and the Ojibwe.
 All of the content — from our movies to our artwork — has been vetted and approved by tribal members.
 You cannot say that for many other “Native American” resources that you tend to find out on the web or even in many history books.

 Also, you can check out the Library of Congress galleries we’ve highlighted, where you can see actual historical photos that show how tribes lived.